-Here is the acrylic case LoopA frontpanel:
+This is the metal case LoopA frontpanel:

 The user interface consists of a 256x64 pixel, 16 grayscale-level OLED, four knobs (red) with status indication LEDs around the upper knobs and thirteen keys (blue) organized in two rows, the upper keys are often directly associated with onscreen actions of the currently active screen and the lower keys operate basic functions (e.g. sequencer RUN/STOP) that are available from every screen.